yatesdr/warlogix/docs/ui-tabs.md

 ### Discovery

-Press `d` to discover Allen-Bradley PLCs on the local network.
-Discovery uses EtherNet/IP broadcast to find PLCs within 3 seconds.
+Press `d` to discover Logix, S7, Omron, or Beckhoff PLCs on the local network.
+Discovery uses EtherNet/IP broadcasts as well as UDP and TCP discovery to find PLCs within about 10 seconds.
 Select a discovered device to pre-fill the Add dialog.
+Discovery may be finicky depending on your network topology and broadcast domain, especially for UDP discovered PLCs.
+This is a limitation of networking technology and all known best practices to find and add PLC's have been implemented.

 ---